Colonel Farah ad-Durr Ismat ad-Din coughed in the burning haze that seemed to engulf the whole battlefield.

 "--For God.
 Is.
 Greater!"

 Edith heard the roar from the infidels in the town's direction.
-She might not understand the southern tongue, but she certainly recognized those words.
+She might not understand the southern tongue, but she certainly recognized that battle cry.

 Biting down on her lips, she deflected two more arrows with her kite shield.

 The smoke that engulfed the Lotharin left and center had mostly dispersed by the time they reached her.
 It left her men with a stunning view of the alien, mushroom-shaped cloud that rose a kilopace off the ground -- white fumes that formed the background to her cyan airborne cross.

 Events beyond her comprehension clearly took place on the other flank, while even the center was being pressed by massed assault.
 Edith wanted to help them, to aid the princess and defend the town.
 But unlike past battles where she roamed the center and joined combat at her will, she had been given a clear responsibility to guard the exposed Lotharin right flank this time.

 The Saint and Oriflamme gritted her teeth as a loose line of Cataliyan light cavalry rode up to unleash successive javelin volleys.
 Her Sword of Charity glowed silver as it released more ribbons of white light, curving through the air to intercept shots that would otherwise slay her nearby comrades.

 Lotharin rangers and archers replied with arrows, killing a third of the light cavalrymen before they retreated.
 Ranks of armored cavalry archers advanced through the woods as replacement, their compound bows beginning an archery duel with her own bowmen.

 Are they screening an infantry advance?
 Or are they just trying to pin me here?